 The Salmon Bothy Museum is housed in what were the ground floor ice house chambers used in the salmon fishing operation.
-Our strategy has been to create a museum and exhibition which you can enjoy and explore at three levels.
+Our strategy has been to create a museum and exhibition space that everyone can enjoy and explore.

 We are constantly looking for more information about Portsoy and area, the people and industries that made up its history, and wherever possible, examples of the artefacts that shaped that history.

 If you have information or items that you might be prepared to let us see or have, please contact us.
 However, we must point out that our space is limited and we are anxious not to simply store items that may never see the light of day.